 Sarmale - Stuffed cabbage rolls, typically served as a side or an appetizer.

-Papanași with sour cream and jam - Deep-fried cheese donut
+Papanași with sour cream and jam - Deep-fried cheese donut.
+SO good!

 10 Items to Pack for Traveling in Romania